gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D51
+Today I finished the jQuery version of my Local Weather app and starte the React version.
+I also started reading `this & Object Prototypes` [@YDKJS](https://twitter.com/YDKJS) book.

 ### R1D50
 Hurray, half way there!!!
 Today I finished the clean up on the [vanilla JavaScript version of my Local Weather app](https://codepen.io/gepetobio/full/vdyzjq/) and started the jQuery version.
-I also finished reading Sope & Closures [@YDKJS](https://twitter.com/YDKJS) book.
+I also finished reading Scope & Closures [@YDKJS](https://twitter.com/YDKJS) book.

 ### R1D49
 Today I finished the styles and the icon functionality on my Local Weather app.
 Just need to clean up and refactor some things.
 I also read a bit of [@YDKJS](https://twitter.com/YDKJS) as usual.